mbloch/mapshaper/docs/development/label-tool-design.md

 corners, so nothing needs a canvas styler — which runs per shape, and was how a corner handle was drawn differently from a smooth one.

+The handles' style must say `type: 'styled'`, which is the renderer's switch between its two ways of drawing a point layer: `drawStyledLayerToCanvas()` reads `radius`, `fillColor` and `strokeColor` on that path only, and sends anything else — including a style carrying a `dotSize` — to `drawSquareDots()`, which draws a square of `dotSize` pixels and defaults to one.
+The handles shipped without the flag at first, and so were a single white pixel each: invisible against the guide line running underneath them.

 Three properties of the wrapper matter.
 The coordinates come from the *display* layer, so they are in the display CRS already and `gui.geographic` must be `false` or `getArcsForRendering()` would project them a second time. `arcCounts`